 Thinking about taking a trip this summer?
-Make sure to pack everything you need, including your CBD – check out our “Best CBD Products for Summer” for your CBD packing list.
+Make sure to pack everything you need, including your CBD – check out our “Best Summertime CBD Options” for your CBD packing list.
 While there was some confusion about traveling with products containing this non-psychoactive compound last month, it has since been resolved with an update from the Transportation Security Administration (TSA).
 Keep reading to learn the procedures for flying with CBD Oil and how to make the most of your vacation with this premium product.

 What Can I Take In My Luggage?

 The TSA released a statement clarifying their policy about medical Marijuana.
 Essentially, products under compliance with the Agriculture Improvement Act of 2018, or the 2018 Farm Bill, are accepted through security checkpoints.
-The bill federally legalized Hemp and its derivatives containing less than 0.3 percent THC – this includes Hemp Bombs products.
+The bill federally legalized Hemp and its derivatives containing less than 0.3 percent THC – this includes Hemp Bombs CBD products.

 Marijuana and certain cannabis infused products, including some Cannabidiol (CBD) oil, remain illegal under federal law except for products that contain no more than 0.3 percent THC on a dry weight basis or that are approved by FDA.
 (See the Agriculture Improvement Act of 2018, Pub.
 L. 115-334.)
 TSA officers are required to report any suspected violations of law to local, state or federal authorities.